Welcome To The Town Of Lunenburg

 The Lunenburg settlers were referred to as the "Foreign Protestants" and came from various parts of Germany, Switzerland, and the Montbeliard region of France.
 A stable economy was built on farming, fishing, shipbuilding and ocean-based commerce, particularly in the West Indies trade.

 This Town has continued to thrive with a diversified economy of tourism, manufacturing, creative and service industries.
 Lunenburg attracts talented and adventuresome people to live and work here, making for a vibrant community.

 The Lunenburg Town Council and staff are available to answer any inquiries you may have about your new home town.
 We are committed to providing the highest level of municipal services to the community.
 Please let us know what more we can do to make Lunenburg the best it can be.

 We welcome you to complete a new resident form.

-I also extend a personal invitation to you to visit the Town Hall at 119 Cumberland Street to learn more about the Town and how we may be of service to you.
+Once pandemic restrictions are behind us, we invite you to visit the Town Hall at 119 Cumberland Street to learn more about the Town and how we may be of service to you.
+Thanks for joining our community!